Online Trading Starts Here

 Best Brokerage Accounts for Beginners - Reliable and Free

-If you plan to start investing in stocks, bonds, and mutual funds, or you want to try forex trading, you’re going to need a brokerage account.
+If you plan to start investing in stocks, bonds, and mutual funds, you’re going to need a brokerage account.
 This is a special type of account that you deposit money and other financial assets into, that you then use to buy, sell, and trade.

 If you’re just getting started ass an investor, you want to look for some specific things in your brokerage account.
 These include commission free trading, education, and paper trading.
 But let’s take a closer look at some of the best brokerage accounts for beginners.